 Food assistance resources:

-- If financial difficulty is a barrier to food, there are several food banks in the Southern Nevada including Three Square, and Food Bank of Northern Nevada.
+- If the financial difficulty is a barrier to food, there are several food banks in the Southern Nevada including Three Square, and Food Bank of Northern Nevada.

 - Local Meals on Wheels programs are also available for food assistance and the best way to find a program close to you is to call your local 211.